-A question I see frequently is whether iNaturalist’s mobile app can be used when you don’t have a cellular data connection in the field.
+A question I see frequently is whether iNaturalist’s mobile app can be used when you don’t have a cellular data connection in the field, or when you don’t want to eat up your data plan with uploads.
 Well, you can record observations while in the field, and the app will save your date, time and location.
 For location you will likely be relying only on GPS signals, which means obtaining an accurate location will often take longer than usual.

 However, you cannot access iNaturalist’s computer vision suggestions or its taxonomic database without an internet connection or upload any observations, of course.
 Here’s my suggested workflow for using the iNaturalist app in the field.
 I will be using iOS screenshots, but the basics are similar to that of the Android app.